 Are You A Bee? by Judy Allen – Here’s another bee book for the younger kids.
 The beautifully illustrated story of a little bee bopping its way around the garden.
 Informative, but not overwhelming with facts.
 A lovely book to introduce kids to bees.

 Bruno the Beekeeper: A Honey Primer by Aneta Holasova – Have you and your child been inspired by all of these bee books?
 Maybe you’re thinking of starting a beehive of your own?
 Follow Bruno the bear through his experience with building and maintaining a beehive.
-This bee book is for older kids who are looking for more technical information about bees, but still love a delightfully illustrated story.
+This bee book is for older kids who are looking for more technical information about bees but still love a delightfully illustrated story.

 1001 Bees by Joanna Rzezak – Imagine everything you could learn from 1001 bees!
 I love the simple illustrations in this book about bees.
 Wow!
 Another book filled with facts about bees, beehives, pollination and more.

 The Secret Lives of Bees: Meet the Bees of the World with Buzzwig the Honey Bee by Moira Butterfield – I enjoy when a book combines cute illustrations with interesting information.
 Spend some time with Buzzwig the honey bee and explore bee folklore from around the world.
-Kids will learn all kind of bee facts with the cute Buzzwig.
+Kids will learn all kinds of bee facts with the cute Buzzwig.

 Honeybee: The Busy Life of Apis Mellifera by Candance Fleming – An amazingly illustrated book about the lifecycle of a honeybee.
 We meet Apis as a young bee and watch as he takes his first flight into the wide world.
-Learn about bees live inside and outside of the hive…from birth to death.
+Learn about bees living inside and outside of the hive…from birth to death.
 A stunning, award-winning nature book for kids.

 The Bee Book: Discover the Wonder of Bees and How to Protect Them for Generations to Come by DK Books – If your child is looking for a book filled with facts and information, then this is the book for them.
 Learn all about bees, their homes, pollination, the role bees play in our ecosystem and much more.
 There are even some crafts and activities too.
 Great book for those who really want to learn.

-The Honeybee Man by Lela Nargi – Did you know there are bee keepers in big cities?
+The Honeybee Man by Lela Nargi – Did you know there are beekeepers in big cities?
 Meet Fred the honeybee man and his rooftop hive in Brooklyn, New York.
 A story that follows Fred and his bees and his famous honey.

 Save the Bees (Save the Earth) by Bethany Stahl – Here’s one for the young environmentalist in your family.
 Save the Bees introduces readers to a group of friends who try and help their bee friend.
 Learn about pollination and important role bees play in our lives.
 A cute storybook with a wonderful eco-message.

 Bee & Me by Alison Jay – A picture says a thousand words.
 That’s exactly how I feel about Alison Jay’s picture books.
 This book follows the friendship and adventures of a young girl and a bee.
-It’s fantastical, beautiful and does not have any facts or even any words.
+It’s fantastical, and beautiful and does not have any facts or even any words.
 Sometimes pictures are enough.

 Do you have a favourite book about bees?
 Share it here, in the comments, I’d love to check it out.
 I hope this list will inspire you and your kids to love bees and find ways to keep them healthy and happy.